ElektraInitiative/libelektra/src/plugins/jni/README.md

 Allows you to write plugins in Java.

+This plugin needs the JNA bindings to work.
-Needs Java 8 or later.
-While the plugin internally uses JNI, the Java binding for your Java plugin may use something different, e.g. JNA.
+Furthermore, it requires Java 8 or later.

+While the plugin internally uses JNI (thus the name), the Java binding for your Java plugin may use something different, e.g. JNA.
 The requirements for the Java bindings are: